vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 # Synchronize between two clusters

-Nebula Graph supports data synchronization from a primary to a secondary cluster in almost real-time.
+Nebula Graph supports data synchronization from a primary cluster to a secondary cluster in almost real-time.
 It applies to scenarios such as disaster recovery and load balancing, and helps reduce the risk of data loss and enhance data security.

 !!! enterpriseonly